 “It allows a greater link between basic science concepts and clinical areas.
 These courses are part of the curriculum of the medical school, whose content is what all doctors need in their training.
 The UAG is the first university in Latin America that will offer these five courses for its students ” said the Harvard doctor.

 The courses will last 10 weeks in which approximately 10 sessions are covered.
 The student must dedicate 3 to 5 hours a week to cover the courses, which will be intensive and with a certain degree of difficulty.

-The courses will be directed mainly to students of first, second and third semester of the International Medicine Program, however, in some cases it could be extended to students of other semesters or of the Latin program as long as the selection criteria for use of the programs are met.
+The courses will be directed mainly to students of the first, second and third semester of the International Medicine Program, however, in some cases, it could be extended to students of other semesters or of the Latin program as long as the selection criteria for use of the programs are met.

-“The courses come to be added to the program, and one very well formed and established, from the area of Health Sciences of the UAG.
+“The courses come to be added to the program, and one very well-formed and established, from the area of Health Sciences of the UAG.
 Each of the teachers will decide how these courses will be used; the online courses do not come to displace the institution’s on-site courses, they come to complement them” he added.

 Dr. Enrique Caballero visited the UAG to present these resources that are added to the program of studies of the International Medicine Program, as well as tour the facilities of the Institute of Basic Sciences (ICB) of the University, it’s administrators and its study program.

 In this meeting were the Academic Vice-Rector of the UAG, Dr. Hugo de la Rosa Peña Loza; the Vice-Chancellor of Health Sciences, Dr. Alfonso Petersen Farah; the Director of the International Program of Medicine, Dr. Humberto García Ulloa; the Coordinator of the first year of the program, D. In C. María Guadalupe Zavala Cerna and the Coordinator of the second year of the program, Dr. Ana Beatriz Meza Ontiveros.